praegus/fitnesse-bootstrap-plus-theme/readme.md

 ![alt text](https://github.com/tcnh/binstore/raw/master/macen_versioncheck.png "Maven dependency versions")

 #### ToolTips
-* Tooltips now display on every page
+Tooltips are now displayed on every page.

+You can add your own tooltips with the following steps:
+1. You go to fitnesse/resources/bootstrap-plus/txt/toolTipData.txt for editing.
-New tooltips can be added by editing fitnesse/resources/bootstrap-plus/txt/toolTipData.txt and putting text at the end of the file and seperating by enters in format [this is a tooltip] without the brackets.
+2. Put the text at the end of the file and separate the tooltips by enters
+3. The format of a tooltip is[this is a tooltip] (without the brackets).

-* Tooltips can now contain links
+Tooltips can now contain links

-You can add a link to your tooltip by adding a simple link html tag to your tooltip.
+* You can add a link to your tooltip by adding a simple html link tag to your tooltip.

-* Tooltips will now also load in from fixtures.
+Tooltips will now also load in from fixtures:

-you can add tooltips to your fixture by adding a Tooltips.txt on [FixtureRoot]/[FixtureName]_tooltips/Tooltips.txt
+* You can add tooltips to your fixture by adding a Tooltips.txt on [FixtureRoot]/[FixtureName]_tooltips/Tooltips.txt

-you also need to add two executions to your maven dependency plugin:
+* You also need to add two executions to your maven dependency plugin:

                     <execution>
                         <id>unpack-dependencies</id>